Shamsher4741/News-App-Using-Flutter-/README.md

-# news_app
+# News App Uising Flutter

-A new Flutter project.
+A new Flutter Project Using Api

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is Based on Flutter Api. in this Project i created a Api based flutter application in which i created News application.

 A few resources to get you started if this is your first Flutter project: